Weidner god list: Contents

 The character of the Weidner god list has been described as "pedagogic".
 A number of copies have been identified as scribal exercises.
 It is agreed that its use as part of scribal school curriculum was widespread at least since the Middle Babylonian period, though it might have already fulfilled such a role in some locations in the Old Babylonian period.
 It was studied in the beginning of scribal education.
-Apprentice scribes were expected to copy increasingly complex lexical lists, starting with enumerations of signs arranged based on similar shape of the first wedges or pronunciation, and eventually progressing to similar compilations of various words, arranged thematically, for example based on accompanying determinative, as in the case of lists of names deities.
+Apprentice scribes were expected to copy increasingly complex lexical lists, starting with enumerations of signs arranged based on similar shapes of the first wedges or pronunciation, and eventually progressing to similar compilations of various words, arranged thematically, for example based on accompanying determinative, as in the case of lists of names deities.
 Familiarizing scribes with the composition of the pantheon was most likely one of the aspects of passing down an idealized concept of shared Sumero-Akkadian heritage.

-The Weidner god list has the form of a single column enumeration of theonyms, starting with An and continuing with a variety of other Mesopotamian deities, both well attested and obscure.
+The Weidner god list has the form of a single-column enumeration of theonyms, starting with An and continuing with a variety of other Mesopotamian deities, both well-attested and obscure.
 The standard Old Babylonian version has 245 entries, but it remains uncertain what principles their arrangement follows.
 Some deities of similar character, for example birth goddesses or local manifestations of Inanna, are listed in sequence, but this rule is not universal, as Gula, Ninkarrak and Ninisina, all similarly associated with healing, occur separately from each other.
-According to Wilfred G. Lambert, it is difficult to tell if a single principle was followed in the compilers, and it is likely that multiple originally separate short lists were joined together to form the Weidner god list.
-In a more recent assessment Aaron Tugendhaft adopts a similar position, and notes that for example only the beginning of the list follows a clear hierarchical order.
+According to Wilfred G. Lambert, it is difficult to tell if a single principle was followed in the compilers, and multiple originally separate short lists were likely joined to form the Weidner god list.
+In a more recent assessment Aaron Tugendhaft adopts a similar position and notes that for example, only the beginning of the list follows a clear hierarchical order.
 The exact contents of the list vary between copies, as new entries could be added with time.
 For example, Ara appears only in copies postdating the Old Babylonian period, with the exception of a single tablet from Tell Taban.
 Other examples of deities only present in later editions include Idlurugu, Magalla and Nin-Eanna.

-While most of the known copies follow the single column standard, the compilers of late versions could add more, for example three fragments from Assur include explanations of the names of the listed deities in a second column, while one has a total of four additional ones, with information about pronunciation, names of the cuneiform signs used to write a given name, and explanatory notes.
+While most of the known copies follow the single column standard, the compilers of late versions could add more, for example, three fragments from Assur include explanations of the names of the listed deities in a second column, while one has a total of four additional ones, with information about pronunciation, names of the cuneiform signs used to write a given name and explanatory notes.
 While some such copies equate individual deities with each other, due to their late date they cannot necessarily be treated as a representation of universally followed theology.
-In the case of some entries, for example the equation between Qudma (dKU5) and Mandanu (dDI.KU5), they depend only on phonetic or graphic similarity between theonyms.
+In the case of some entries, for example, the equation between Qudma (dKU5) and Mandanu (dDI.KU5), they depend only on the phonetic or graphic similarity between theonyms.
 Such variants did not serve as scribal exercises, but instead most likely constitute an ancient example of philological research.